 Cathryn Hlavka has a diverse international career in the areas of education, science and research policy, foreign and trade policy, development, and cultural relations.

-Cathryn is currently the inaugural Executive Director of the University of Sydney’s Centre in China based in Suzhou – a multifunction office established to support the university’s strategic interests in China.
+Cathryn was previously the inaugural Executive Director of the University of Sydney’s Centre in China based in Suzhou – a multifunction office established to support the university’s strategic interests in China.
 Prior to this appointment she was Minister Counsellor (Education and Research) in the Australian Embassy in Beijing responsible for the strategic positioning of Australia’s education interests in China.
 Other senior diplomatic posts include the Australian Consulate General in Shanghai, the Australian Embassy in Tokyo and in the Australian Embassy and Permanent Mission to the United Nations in Vienna.